-5 Tips from Recruiting Ninjas to Advance your Career in 2018
+5 Tips from Recruiting Ninjas to Advance your Career

 It’s the new year, a time for goal-setting and fresh opportunities.
 We’re predicting a few trends that will make 2018 a little bit different for recruiters that we’ll discuss in a bit.
 With that being said, the key to becoming a recruiting ninja and annihilating your goals really is simple: master the basics and adapt for trends.

 Technology has significantly impacted how recruiters operate over the past several years.
 That doesn’t mean that you should be all in on technology at the expense of personal touch and relationship-building.
 Before jumping on board with current trends, stick with the basics, then approach the trends like a wise Samurai for complete and total goal destruction.

 Before we jump into trends for this upcoming year, let’s look at 5 tips from our recruiting ninjas to master your sales domain in 2018.

 Use marketing to strike early

 Getting in front of the right candidates is half the battle.
 That’s where effective marketing comes into play.
 Get in front of passive candidates while they’re still in their current role.
 Then, when they do find themselves looking for a new opportunity, your consistent branding and messaging will place you front and center in their minds.

 There are several ways to achieve this.
 First, your company should have a branding marketing strategy with the goal of reaching more people and expanding brand awareness.
 Social media engagement is a powerful strategy.
 As an individual recruiter, you can share your company’s blog posts, job postings and share your own success stories of candidates you’ve personally placed.
 If you have photos to include, that’s even better.
 Any time you can add a personal element, you open the opportunity to connect with someone new, because that story might resonate with him or her.